nodejs/node/deps/npm/doc/cli/npm-publish.md

 ## DESCRIPTION

 Publishes a package to the registry so that it can be installed by name.
-See `npm-developers(7)` for details on what's included in the published package, as well as details on how the package is built.
+All files in the package directory are included if no local `.gitignore` or `.npmignore` file exists.
+If both files exist and a file is ignored by `.gitignore` but not by `.npmignore` then it will be included.
+See `npm-developers(7)` for full details on what's included in the published package, as well as details on how the package is built.

 By default npm will publish to the public registry.
 This can be overridden by specifying a different default registry or using a `npm-scope(7)` in the name